 The difference between plans will change depending on the insurance provider, but around $250 a month is a normal difference between policy types.

-But how do these differences translate into real world insurance companies?
-To give you an accurate picture on the various costs of whole life insurance premiums, I also ran quotes for males and females and different ages seen below.
+But how do these differences translate into real-world insurance companies?
+To give you an accurate picture of the various costs of whole life insurance premiums, I also ran quotes for males and females and different ages seen below.
 To make it as accurate as possible I used MetLife as the main carrier for the comparison of whole policies between men and women and just gave the least expensive plans possible in the whole vs. term comparison.